 Finnish trio land big deals overseas

-Three Finnish industrial heavyweights have landed deals overseas that will see Valmet bring automation to a Chinese paper mill, Pöyry help set up a new power station in Hungary and Wärtsilä supply the PGS Geophysical AS seismic vessel fleet.
+Three Finnish industrial heavyweights have landed deals overseas that will see Valmet bring automation to a Chinese paper mill, Pöyry help set up a new power station in Hungary and Wärtsilä supply the PGS Geophysical seismic vessel fleet.

 First up, Valmet has received an order for the installation of their online condition monitoring system at the Anhui Shanyin Paper Industry paper mill in Ma’anshan, Anhui province, China.